 Converting any book to audio is an exacting endeavor.
 When the book is written by a celebrated author known for his expansive, experimental style (think: footnotes, endnotes, digressions, jargon, acronyms) the process is that much more challenging.
 And when the book is an unfinished, fragmentary, posthumously published novel, the task looks almost impossible.

-The decision to publish the unfinished work at all was not taken lightly.
+The decision to publish David Foster Wallace's The Pale King in any form was not taken lightly.
 "There were months between when [Wallace's wife] Karen Green and I found the manuscript on David's desk in his office to when [Wallace's editor] Michael Pietsch came out to Claremont, where Wallace lived, to when we made the decision to publish," says Bonnie Nadell, Wallace's longtime agent.
 "We felt that David wanted to see the book published."

 At Hachette Audio, associate director of production Michele McGonigle and her team—who have handled the successful audio versions of Wallace's Girl with Curious Hair, The Broom of the System, Consider the Lobster, and Brief Interviews with Hideous Men—set their sights on The Pale King, a novel about a trainee named David Foster Wallace working at the tedious IRS Regional Examination Center in Peoria, Ill., releasing the audio version in April 2011.

 "There are many challenges to creating an audiobook," says McGonigle.
 "Does the material translate well?
 If not, how do we make it work?
 How do you capture nuances that appear in the formatting of the print book in audio?
 How do you handle footnotes and endnotes in audio?
 With Wallace's titles, many times, what he has written is difficult to capture in audio."